 Each morning, staff meets to discuss patient issues.
 The session includes a short lecture by a fourth year medical student on the topic of his/her choice.

-The hospital nursing coordinator and volunteer nurse educators build the capacity of our nursing staff through weekly presentations at staff meetings.
+The hospital nursing coordinator and volunteer nurse educators build the capacity of our nursing staff through presentations at staff meetings.

 Nursing Student Practicum

 During a month-long volunteer stint, nursing students work side-by-side with staff nurses and physicians to get practical hands-on experience.